build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 openssl ca -config ./myCA/ca_intermediate.cnf -extensions server_cert -days 375 -notext -md sha256 -in ./myCA/server/csr/iot.example.com.csr -out ./myCA/server/certs/iot.example.com.crt
 ```

-Finally we create a set of different client certificates, here we can create a simple bash script that help us create the certificate, and copy it to clients folder so we can easily access them.
+Finally, we create a set of different client certificates.
+Here we can create a simple bash script that helps us create the certificate, and copy it to clients folder so we can easily access them.
 For the client certificates we like the common name to match the Thing name we'll use in IoT Core later.

 ```bash
 #!/bin/bash